 There's support for directly importing or playing media from Facebook, Instagram, Dropbox, Google Drive, Flickr, Google Photos, YouTube, Vimeo, Dailymotion, SoundCloud, Spotify and more.

 A "My Uploads" area enables building your own cloud-based media storage bin.
 If you've got 10 images you'll use on multiple pages or sites, for instance, you can upload all of them to Wix.
 You'll then be able to access them directly from the Add Images dialog without having to upload the files each time you need them.
 You also have access to Wix’s own media library and those from Unsplash and Shutterstock (the latter aren’t free).

 The Wix App Market has further add-ons to give you more playback features, higher bandwidth, user stats, document viewers (PDFs, Google Docs, Sheets, Drawings and Slides) and more.
 They're welcome, but keep in mind that although most are free in some form, they often require extra payments to remove branding or get their best features.

 Wix's blogging platform is easily accessed from a standard button on its left-hand toolbar.
-In a click or two you're able to add a new blog post, customize its layout or change how you would like the blog to work.
+In a click or two you're able to add a new blog post, customise its layout or change how you would like the blog to work.

-There are plenty of ways to customize a post.
+There are plenty of ways to customise a post.
 You're able to add tags and categories, define related posts, and set meta titles, meta descriptions or separate mobile-friendly titles.
 And once you're done, posts can be published immediately or scheduled for some future time.

 Building a web store with Wix seems very simple.
 Browse an array of templates, add any extra components you need, and the visual previews and sample images make it easy to define the look and feel of your store.
 Don't be fooled, though: there's plenty of power under the hood.

 Products can be illustrated with videos, as well as images.
-You can give them custom options (size, color), a weight or an SKU (a product code to enable automatically managing your inventory.)
-You can promote them with coupons, organize them into collections, or set up your own shipping and tax rules.
+You can give them custom options (size, colour), a weight or an SKU (a product code to enable automatically managing your inventory.)
+You can promote them with coupons, organise them into collections, or set up your own shipping and tax rules.
 Wix supports plenty of payment providers, and even shows you only those available in your area, including their own payment system